-The lunch break will consist of a one-half hour (or one hour where scheduled) unpaid break taken mid-way during regular work day.
+The lunch break will consist of a one-half (1⁄2) hour (or one (1) hour where scheduled) unpaid break taken mid-way during the regular work day.

-In the event that an employee is required to work during his regular lunch period he shall be allowed a one-half hour lunch period between the hours of ll:30 a.m. and l:00 p.m., otherwise he shall be paid double time for working through said lunch period.
+In the event that an employee is required to work during their regular lunch period they shall be allowed a one-half (1⁄2) hour lunch period between the hours of ll:00 a.m. and 2:00 p.m., otherwise the employee shall be paid double time for working through said lunch period.